Expert Advice

 Hilton Grand Vacations Owners posing on Barbados vacation.

-Did I mention that we had a birthday in our group?
-The team at The Crane found out we had a birthday to celebrate and arranged a special cake delivery to our Suite.
-We had a very excited birthday girl that night.
-They even included a bottle of wine, making it even more special.
-The cake was so big that we came back to the Suite every night and continued to devour that cake.
+Did I mention that there was a birthday girl in our group?
+The team at The Crane found out and arranged a special cake delivery to our Suite.
+They included a bottle of wine, making it even more special.
+The cake was so big that we enjoyed it throughout our stay.

-Eventually, we had to go home.
-We felt like royalty, and it was hard to leave such a wonderful trip.
-But we'll be back.
+We eventually had to go home.
+We felt like royalty.
+It was hard to leave such a wonderful trip — we'll be back.

 Read “Top Reasons Why I’m Ready To Go Back to Italy After My Tuscany Vacation With Hilton Grand Vacations” for more tips on traveling internationally with Hilton Grand Vacations.